mgueury/oke_mysql_java_101/README.md

 - https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/

 It will create a persistent volume to keep your data if the container is lost.
-There is a sample YAML to create a mysql-server instance in OKE in setup/oke_mysql.yaml.
+There is a sample YAML to create a mysql-server instance inside OKE in setup/oke_mysql.yaml.
 Notice that it works also ARM processors.

 ```
 kubectl create -f oke_mysql.yaml
 kubectl exec -it deployment/mysql -- sh
-mysqlsh root@127.0.0.1 --password=Welcome1!
+mysql --user=root --password=$MYSQL_ROOT_PASSWORD
 ```

 ## MySQL - Creation of the table